 Which vendor features are important to medical content publishers?

-- Accuracy: Our thousands of US-based transcript editors all go through a rigorous certification process.
+- Accuracy: Our thousands of professional transcript editors all go through a rigorous certification process.
 At 3Play Media, we guarantee a 99% accuracy rate, even when the spoken audio includes difficult medical terminology.

 - Legal Compliance: Our captions comply with ADA Title III and Title II requirements, and standards established in Sections 508 and 504 of the Rehabilitation Act.
 3Play Media is also HIPAA compliant and takes great care to protect sensitive customer information.
 We ensure that our business associates and contractors who handle PHI fully comply with HIPAA and have business associate agreements when required to do so.